-Coziron Resources Ltd (CZR) has exploration focussed primarily on feed-stock material for the steel-making business but investigates any opportunities for gold, copper and other base-metal mineralisation on the tenements controlled by the company.
-The lead tenements are the Yarraloola Iron-ore project in the West Pilbara which is located in the hub of an iron-ore mining and processing region with emerging shipping options (Fig 1).
-Other projects include the Buddadoo Iron Project in the mid-west of Western Australia, near a rail corridor to the port of Geraldton, along with the KingX Manganese Project (Fig 1).
+Coziron Resources Ltd has exploration focussed primarily on feed-stock material for the steel-making business but investigates any opportunities for gold, copper and other base-metal mineralisation on the tenements controlled by the company.
+The most significant tenements are the Yarraloola, Shepherds Well and Yarrie Iron-ore projects in the Pilbara region of Western Australia (Fig 1).
+Yarraloola and Shepherds Well are located in the West Pilbara and are crossed by the proposed haul-road to the trans-shipping port being developed by Iron-ore Holdings Ltd and a rail corridor controlled by the Australian Premium Iron Joint Venture .
+Yarrie is located in the North Pilbara adjacent to the recently closed BHP mining operations.
+Other projects include the Buddadoo Iron Project in the mid-west of Western Australia, near a rail corridor to the port of Geraldton, along with the KingX Manganese Project which is more remotely located but within a very lightly explored part of Western Australia (Fig 1).

-Details of the projects and an overview of results from the past year are presented in the following sections.
+Details of the projects and an overview of the activities, prospectivity and results from the past year are presented in the following sections.

-Figure 1 - Location of the Cozirion Resouces Ltd tenements in Western Australia.
+Fig 1.
+Location of the Coziron Resouces Ltd tenements in Western Australia.